-Bubbles are likely to translate in response to radiation forces generated during US exposure, and movement of microbubbles in and out of the PCD field of view can lead to increased variability in the monitored cavitation signal, especially when dealing with dilute suspensions.
+Bubbles are likely to translate in response to radiation forces generated during US exposure, and movement of MBs in and out of the PCD field of view can lead to increased variability in the monitored cavitation signal, especially when dealing with dilute suspensions.
 The sensitive region of the PCD should therefore span as much of the cell exposure surface as possible.
-A response comparison of focused and unfocused PCDs with identical center frequencies (see Figure 2) is shown in Figure 6, using a 20:1 dilution of microbubbles in normal PBS.
+A comparison of the responses of focused and unfocused PCDs with identical center frequencies (see Figure 2) is shown in Figure 6, using a 20:1 dilution of MBs in normal PBS in SAT2.
 The time and sample-averaged spectra in panel (A) show that the unfocused PCD contains a stronger broadband response, accompanied by reduced sample-to-sample variability in both harmonic (B) and ultraharmonic (C) powers.

 It is important to recognize that media used for in vitro cell work are not degassed and may present an enhanced background level of bubble activity.
-Figure 7 shows the response of PBS used in its supplier-provided form and after two hours of degassing under vacuum, after which the air saturation was reduced from 92% to 46% as determined with an optical sensor (PreSens, Germany).
-The spectra in panel (A) were averaged over exposure time and repeats with five independent samples and show clearly elevated ultraharmonics in normal PBS.
+Figure 7 shows the response in SAT2 of PBS used in its supplier-provided form and after two hours of degassing under vacuum, after which the air saturation was reduced from 92% to 46% as determined with an optical sensor (PreSens, Germany).
+The spectra in panel (A) were averaged over exposure time and repeats with five independent samples and clearly show elevated ultraharmonics in normal PBS.
 Powers summed over three harmonics (panel B) are well within each other’s standard deviations.
 By contrast, the ultraharmonic sums in panel (C) show that normal PBS has nearly an order of magnitude higher level and substantially higher variability between samples.
-These examples indicate that a common cell-compatible medium may exhibit behaviors that could be (incorrectly) attributed to the presence of microbubbles.
+These examples indicate that a common cell-compatible medium may exhibit behaviors that could be (incorrectly) attributed to the presence of MBs.
 Since it is usually impractical to degas culture media due to the negative impact upon cells and/or cavitation agent stability, it is critical to perform suitable controls in any cavitation-related study.

 FIGURE AND TABLE LEGENDS:

 Figure 1.
-Illustrations of two ultrasound exposure system designs incorporating cavitation monitoring: SAT2 (A-C), SAT3 (D-F).
+Illustrations of two US exposure system designs incorporating cavitation monitoring: SAT2 (A-C), SAT3 (D-F).
 (A) SAT2 annotated assembly with side wall removed for clarity.
 (B) SAT2 with side wall intact.
 (C) SAT2 cell exposure compartment, disassembled.
 (D) SAT3 annotated assembly.
 (E) SAT3 in normal (left) and lensed (right) configurations for beam width matching at different frequencies.
 (F) SAT3 cell exposure compartment, disassembled.

 Figure 2: Calculations of half amplitude pressure field contours for 12.7mm diameter unfocused (left) and spherically focused (right) transducers.
 Frequencies of 2, 4 and 8 MHz are shown as red, blue and green contours, respectively, for a PCD element at the coordinate origin (0,0).
 The outermost contours of the unfocused device are relatively insensitive to frequency, but the interior structure is frequency dependent.
 The spherically focused field contracts as frequency increases, but inside the contours, the fields vary smoothly.